juggy/flower/README.md

 ### How do I use it?

-1. Create a new Flowdock accout for your Flower bot.
+1. Create a new Flowdock account for your Flower bot.
 Give it a nick, for example "Bot", or "Steve".
 2. Download the source
 3. Copy and rename `config.yml.example` to `config.yml`, and fill it with your settings
 4. `rake run`